robertpbaxter/red-badge-client/README.md

 -Users can list or search for rental / roommate opportunities using housing entries with a corresponding google maps coordinate (maps are employed instead of concrete addresses to allow user-defined levels of privacy)

--Administrators are a special role that can monitor and process tickets as support or report requests via routes accessible only to users with administrator permissions (log in with the email 'admin@admin' and password 'admin' to view the admin components)
+-Administrators are a special role that can monitor and process tickets as support or report requests via routes accessible only to users with administrator permissions (log in with the email `admin@admin'` and password `admin` to view the admin components)